karol-op/Home-Assistant/README.md

 ## External Access

-In my case, I didn't have much time to set up DNS, so I just use a simple to use [nabucasa](https://www.nabucasa.com/) subscription service.
-It costs only 5$/month and contains not only external access but also full Google Assistant/Alexa voice assistants integration and webhooks management.
+In my case, I didn't have much time to set up DNS, so I just use [nabucasa](https://www.nabucasa.com/) subscription service.
+It costs 5$/month and contains not only external access but also full Google Assistant/Alexa voice assistants integration and webhooks management.
+Easy to setup and use, I recommend.

 # User Interface

-There's a lot to write about my UI, but long story short it's mostly based on Mobile(smartphone) usage.
-I spent lots of hours on this, and still spend because i'm trying to polish it and build dashboard for computers/tablets :)
+There's a lot to write about my UI, but long story short it's mostly based on Smartphone usage.
+Even though I spent lots of hours on this, I believe in the principle that Smart Home must work even when a user doesn't use UI or Voice Assistants.
+That's why my automations are as complex as they are.

 ### Hardware